Getting Started

 Warning

-If you use the UnityEngine.UI
+If you are using the UnityEngine.UI

-package, add UnityEngine.EventSystems.EventSystem.current.enabled = false;
+method: UnityEngine.EventSystems.EventSystem.current.enabled = false;